axb2035/gym-chase/README.md

 The environment is a 20x20 arena surrounded by high voltage zappers.
 Ten random zappers are also distributed around the arena.
-If the agent moves into a zapper (either by moving to an outside edge of arena or into a free standing one) it is eliminated and the epsisode ends.
+If the agent moves into a zapper (either by moving to an outside edge of arena or into a free standing one) it is eliminated and the episode ends.

-Each step an agent can move horiziontally one square, vertically one square, a combination of one vertcal and horiziontal square or not move.
+Each step an agent can move horizontally one square, vertically one square, a combination of one vertical and horizontal square or not move.
 This gives the agent nine possible actions per step.

 ```